|

 bathrooms.
 If they are not informed about the proper care of

-your natural stone sink or vessel sink, they may unknowingly
+your natural stone sink and bath tub, they may unknowingly

 scratch or damage the surface.

-housekeeper and educate her or him, about the proper way to clean your
+educate her or him, about the proper way to clean your stone sinks

 on their website entitled, "Care and Cleaning of Natural Stone in the Home".
 Although